Omprakashnikam/Online-Retail-Customer-Segmentation/README.md

 Average Customers - The average customer segment.
 These customers order less frequent than the wholesale customers and their orders are pretty low valued and also rarely shop.

-7.We can conclude that K-means clustering and Hierarchical clustering can be used for this dataset to segment customers based on RFM analysis.
+7.We can conclude that K-means clustering and Hierarchical clustering can be used for this dataset to segment customers based on RFM analysis..